mmetalmaster/HackTheBox-WriteUps-3/README.md

 ## Reports that can be viewed ##

-Poison - LFI, Log Poisoning and Exploiting XVNC
+Poison  - LFI, Log Poisoning and Exploiting XVNC Popcorn - Bypassing Web Filters

 ## Machines Cleared So Far ###